chrissantamaria/lous-list-parser/README.md

 Web scaping API server using Lou's List to grab University of Virginia course information

+## Notice

+Due to the revamped SIS interface and addition of a fully public course search page, this package is no longer necessary!
+New SIS is powered by React and uses authentication-less API endpoints for fetching course data.
+These endpoints and possible query parameters can be found with something tools like [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network/reference#headers).

+Though this tool was a proof-of-concept from the start, feel free to use as a reference for other potential web scrapers.

 ## Current features
 * Converting from course mnemonics (ex: 'MDST') to full department names (ex: 'Media Studies')
 * Fetching all course sections for a given course mnemonic, organized by course name